 After we die, our bodies will (likely) be buried and then slowly decay.
 After many years, no distinguishable feature of our corpse will be left in the ground.
 Then we will resurrect from the dead.
 How?
-Will the biological material, dispersed through the ground, adapted into the flora and fauna, and consumed by animal life now be torn from these sources?
+Will the biological material, dispersed through the ground, adapted into the flora, and consumed by the fauna now be torn from these sources?

 And then what will our body be like?
 Will it be like we have now but with what we might call super powers?
 Will a disabled body from birth have an abled body that, in many ways, will look and act quite different in the resurrection (as in the case with cerebral palsy)?
 And if someone has a disability of cognition in this life but not in the next, then in what sense will this person’s consciousness remain between the first life and the next?